 Widely regarded as the world’s wine capital, the graceful French city of Bordeaux offers far more than just vineyards and claret.
-Having rid itself of a rather sleepy image over the last decade, Bordeaux is now among one of France's most exciting and dynamic cities.
-While a sizeable number of its visitors still visit the city to get a taste of what makes this wine-rich region so special, Bordeaux has many other surprising secrets.
-[ReadMoreMob]
+Having shaken off its rather sleepy image over the last few years, Bordeaux is now amongst France's most exciting and dynamic cities.
+While a sizeable number of the city's visitors are still enticed by the chance to taste what makes this wine-rich region so special, Bordeaux has many other surprising secrets.

 Alternatively, other distractions include barista-run coffee shops, delicious food trucks, and exceptional restaurants and, of course, more fine wine than can ever be possibly drunk.

-The world-famous wines of Bordeaux come from a winemaking tradition stretching back over 20 centuries.
-The famous wines, prestigious chateaux and historic sites along the Bordeaux Wine Route reveal the rich heritage of the Bordeaux vineyards.
-Situated in Bordeaux, La Cité du Vin is a new generation museum where wine comes to life through an immersive, sensorial approach.
+The world-famous wines of Bordeaux are the products of winemaking traditions dating back over 20 centuries.
+The legendary tipples, prestigious chateaux and historic sites along the Bordeaux Wine Route reveal the rich heritage of the Bordeaux vineyards, while in the heart of the city La Cité du Vin is a new generation museum where wine comes to life through an immersive, sensorial approach.
 La Cité du Vin gives a different view of wine, across the world, across the ages, across all cultures and all civilisations.

 Bordeaux UNESCO Listed City

-The Bordeaux World Heritage Site covers half the city, from the outer boulevards to the banks of the Garonne, making it the largest urban World Heritage Site.
-The vast area boasts 474 listed public buildings, 100 of which are grade 1 listed.
+Bordeaux's historic city centre – an UNESCO-listed World Heritage Site – covers half of the city's entire area, from the pretty outer boulevards to the picturesque banks of the Garonne River.
+It is the largest urban heritage site in the world, boasting almost 500 listed public buildings, including 100 that are Grade 1 listed.